 - 1. This Order is made by the London Borough of Southwark ("the Council") under section 61A(2) of the Town and Country Planning Act 1990 (as amended). - 2.
 This Order applies to the land specified in Part I. - 3.
 This Order grants planning permission for the development detailed in Part II, subject to the limitations specified in Part III and subject to the conditions set out in Part IV ("the Conditions"). - 4.
 Any development not granted in accordance with article 3 above continues to require planning permission in accordance with the provisions of the Town and Country Planning Act 1990 (as amended). - 5.
-This Order takes effect on the date it is adopted by the Council and will expire on 31 March 2028, subject to any subsequent decision by the Council relating to its withdrawal, modification or extension.
+This Order takes effect on the date it is adopted by the Council and will expire on 30 June 2028, unless there is a subsequent decision by the council relating to its withdrawal, modification or extension.

-Made under the Common Seal of the London Borough of Southwark this [date Э] day of [month] [year]
+Made under the Common Seal of the London Borough of Southwark this [date] day of [month] [year] Authorised Signatory

-Authorised Signatory